CHOP-CGTInformatics/REDCapTidieR/paper/paper.md

 Figure 1: Comparative model showing REDCap API export formats between the default behavior and `REDCapTidieR`.

 In this example, the supertibble displays three REDCap database instruments, with one repeating and two non-repeating.
 Below, one of each of these instrument types is expanded to show how `REDCapTidieR` separates these instruments into their own tabular list elements structured with only the identifiers necessary to pinpoint a specific record.
 This format makes tables easily joinable by analysts for whatever operations they may need later in their work.

+Additionally, REDCapTidieR comes equipped with features that address common requirements of analysts.
+Seamless integration with the `labelled` [@labelled_cit] package facilitates effortless application of variable labels to both data and metadata.
+An extension utilizing the `skimr` [@skimr_cit] package provides comprehensive metric summaries of metadata for exported REDCap databases.
+Lastly, through an extension leveraging the `openxlsx2` [@openxlsx2_cit] package, users can easily export REDCapTidieR data tibbles to individual XLSX sheets.

 # Installation